IntroToCode/Spring21_Recipes_Codemates12/lunch/readme.md

 ### Notes:
-Suggestions for additional chicken salad mix-ins:
+Suggestions for additional chicken salad mix-ins:  For alterations to the recipe, try adding cranberries, halved or quartered purple grapes, or shaved almonds.
+Also salt and pepper to your hearts content.

 Suggestions for sandwich toppings: